dwp/dataworks-aws-corporate-data-ingestion/README.md

 When we need to perform more complex transformation/analysis on a collection such as running Window function to selectively remove duplicates or running joins, we can extend the `run()` method and use PySpark DataFrame instead.
 Our processing of the collection
 `CalculationParts` in a good example of the utilisation of PySpark DataFrame.

+### Further reading
+There is additional documentation in the `docs/` directory of this repository